-Acquiring Undervalued Stock for Your Portfolio by Buying on Bad News
+Acquiring Undervalued Shares for Your Portfolio

-1. Is The Problem Temporary or Long-Term?
+1. Is the Company's Problem Temporary or Long-Term?

-2. Is the Business an Excellent Company with Suitable Market Capitalization?
+2. Is There Suitable Market Capitalization?

 3. Does Management Have an Excellent Track Record?

 If a company has encountered significant problems for consecutive years while the industry in which it operates prospers, the source of the company's struggles may lie with management.
 In such cases, take special care about purchasing shares based on promises or explanations offered by the company's executives.

 Great management tends to produce great results for everyone involved, including shareholders.
 Coca-Cola provides an excellent example of how effective management can make a great company even better.
 Coca-Cola performed well for decades, but it was not until Roberto Goizueta stepped in as Chief Executive Officer in 1980 that the company became a global powerhouse.
 To the benefit of shareholders, Coca-Cola was able to buy back some of its shares of common stock and, in doing so, leveraged significantly higher earnings for the remaining shares.

 The quality of a company's management may be the most important factor you consider before purchasing that company's shares.
 Keep in mind, however, that past results do not necessarily guarantee future performance.

 4. Are You Financially Able to Wait Out the Storm?

 After you have determined that the company's problem is temporary, that there is potential for suitable market capitalization, and that management has an excellent track record, you need to assess whether you are financially able to wait out the company's troubles.
 What are the odds you will be forced to sell your shares to meet another obligation?